Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 ### Product changes

+* Fixed copying of diagram image and model files to docs folder if no generator settings element has been created.
 * Overhauled example models for showing a wider range of functionality (#1098).

 ### DSL / Modelling language changes